Table of contents

 What is epilepsy?
 (Part 1 of Is epilepsy genetic?)

 Epilepsy is a chronic disorder that can be diagnosed when unprovoked seizures occur at a recognizably high risk of recurrence.
-The disorder is characterized by unpredictable seizures and can cause other health problems.
-It is also known as a spectrum condition with a wide range of seizure types and control varying from person-to-person.
+The condition is characterized by unpredictable seizures and can cause other health problems.
+It is also known as a spectrum condition with a wide range of seizure types and control varying from person to person.

 Is Epilepsy Genetic?

 Some types of epilepsy tend to run in families.
-Not all epilepsies due to a genetic cause are inherited epilepsy.
+To answer the question, “Is epilepsy hereditary?” not all epilepsies due to a genetic cause are inherited.
 Other types may be due to genetic changes that were inherited or happened for the first time in an individual.
-In such instances, there may not have been any family history of epilepsy.
+In the latter instance, there may not have been any family history.

-If a person has a close family member with epilepsy, the risk of them developing the disorder by the age of 40 is less than 1 in 20 although there is an increased risk of epilepsy if the first-degree relative has a generalized epilepsy rather than focal epilepsy.
+Is epilepsy inherited?
+Not all genetic epilepsy cases are inherited.
+If a person has a close family member with the disease, the risk of them developing the disorder by the age of 40 is less than 1 in 20.
+However, there is an increased risk of epilepsy if the first-degree relative has a generalized epilepsy form rather than focal.